-The first dead giveaway of a toterhome is its resemblance to a truck and tractor trailer.
-In fact, the motorized part of the toterhome is usually built on a modified semi-truck chassis.
-The tow vehicle looks like a beefed up Class C motorhome or even just a semi-truck.
+The first dead giveaway of toterhomes is their resemblance to trucks or tractor trailers.
+In fact, the motorized part of toterhomes is usually built on a modified semi-truck chassis.
+The tow vehicle looks like a beefed-up class-C motorhome or even a semi-truck.

-A spacious fifth wheel trailer will usually be attached to the toterhome’s truck.
-It can house living and sleeping quarters, cars, motorcycles, even small planes.
-Professional race car teams often use toterhomes to haul their cars from track to track.
-They also provide living and sleeping quarters at the same time on the go.
+A spacious fifth-wheel trailer will usually be attached to the toterhome’s truck.
+It can house living and sleeping quarters, cars, motorcycles, and even small planes.
+Professional race car teams often use toterhomes to haul cars to and from tracks.
+They also provide living and sleeping quarters for those on the go.

 A toterhome may also be referred to as a truck sleeper because the truck will often have living and sleeping quarters.

 Hauling capacity.
 Toterhomes, like their tractor-trailer cousins, are built for one reason: to haul.
 Some toterhomes may have full garages in the back of their trailer and can haul many vehicles at one time.
 If you're hauling a lot of weight and you’re on the road often, the toterhome may be your ideal choice.
 If you’re looking to RV full-time and have fun doing it, customizing a toterhome to your liking is the way to go.

 Space.
 Not all toterhome owners are hauling stock cars across the country.
 Some enjoy all the space that the toterhome provides.
 The toterhome's fifth wheel can be large.
 Imagine the amount of space an empty shipping container has, and you get an idea of what the toterhome can offer.
 A toterhome could sleep a dozen or more people comfortably, which is why they’re used most often by bands and musicians on tour.